 Obrero as Transmedia Documentary Project

 Although focused on the Filipino migrants, Obrero represents a bigger global labour migration trend.
 Recent statistics shows that roughly 258 million people have migrated and taken residence outside their country of origin.
 The focus on the Philippines’ experience is even more important given the nation’s reputation as a “pioneer” in the “global enterprise” of labour.
-Therefore, while Obrero documentary explores the experience of a relatively small number of migrants working in New Zealand, the project is applicable elsewhere, as economic issues, migration policies and social impact of migration transcend geographical boundaries.
+Therefore, while Obrero documentary explores the experience of a relatively small number of migrants working in New Zealand, the project is applicable elsewhere, as economic issues, migration policies, and social impact of migration transcend geographic boundaries.

 After the devastating earthquake that struck Christchurch in 2011, the city sought construction workers from overseas.
 Around 3000 Filipinos have been granted ‘essential skills visas’ to work for the rebuild.
 But some workers remain without an income for a year, as they are paying large recruitment fees.
 Obrero (worker) paints a portrait of a recovering city and tells the struggles and dreams of Overseas Filipino Workers (OFW) who migrated for the rebuild.

 Norman Zafra is a Filipino journalist-documentary maker and currently a doctoral candidate at the University of Auckland's Media and Communication Department.
-He has worked as producer, writer and director of award-winning Philippine TV documentary programmes such as Reporter’s Notebook and I-Witness.
+He has worked as producer, writer, and director of award-winning Philippine TV documentary programmes such as Reporter’s Notebook and I-Witness.
 More info here.

 Obrero documentary film

 Official selection and Finalist, Best NZ Short, 13th Documentary Edge International Festival, Wellington/Auckland New Zealand

 Invited for screening, Cinematografo International Film Festival, San Francisco, USA

 Obrero interactive documentary